dimitri-nicolo/calico/visibility/packetcapture.md

 This feature is in a technical preview stage.
 PacketCapture does not support:

-- Capping a capture using either time or size
 - Storing traffic in pcapng traffic
 - Capturing traffic from a multi-nic setup
 - Capture traffic from Calico nodes running on Windows hosts